FlippingFlips/pingod-addons/docs/content/tools/playfield-switch-window.md

 7. You can load the game but the playfield is missing.
 Add a texture to `playfield_control_mygamename.tscn` in the `PlayfieldTextureRect`
 8. The texture size should be 400x900 but you can adjust the control and window if you need larger or smaller.

+Quick Create Playfield:

+1. Open the game in VP and take a screenshot of the editor with the playfield in view.
+You can do this with `Alt` + `PrtScn`.
+2. Open `Microsoft Paint` and paste in you screenshot of the editor. *Get there with windows key and typing paint*
+3. Select the outer playfield and crop it in MsPaint
+4. Click resize by pixels, uncheck Maintain aspect ratio and set to `400 x 900`
+5. Save this image into your game folder so Godot picks it up and you can assign this to window image. `res://assets/img` is a good place to put it.

 ## New Buttons

 ![image](../../images/screens/playfieldswitch-window-edit.jpg)